Travel Log

 “She handled magnificently.
 She’s a pilot’s dream.”

-I visited the 744 facility in Chester,UK home to the upper deck of the 747 (registration G-CIVM) , which is around 3 hours from London.
-I was stunned to come across the fact that the founder, Dan, had actually purchased the upper deck of the B747-400 (G-CIVM ) before it was scrapped for parts after being retired from service by British Airways.
-He had then engineered the cockpit to work as a fixed base simulator and the rest of the cabin for passenger experience.
-It took his team three years to achieve that.
+I visited the 744 facility in Chester,UK which is around 3 hours from London.
+I was stunned to come across the fact that the founder, Dan, had in-fact purchased the upper deck of the B747-400 which belonged to the last delivered 744 to British Airways, registration G-BYGG, and the cockpit section was from the aircraft bearing registration G-CIVM, before they were scrapped for parts after being retired from service by BA.
+Over the next three years, he and his team engineered the cockpit to work as a fixed base simulator and the rest of the cabin for passenger experience.

 To me this experience invoked a deep sense of respect and admiration for the passion Dan has for this aircraft.
 He truly loves it and he has kept its spirit alive even though the airline retired her from service back in 2020.
 It was inspiring to come across such an initiative.
 To pull this off must have been no easy feat.
 It tells you a lot about having a passion for flying and loving it so fondly.

 I wish for more people to know about this.
-This industry needs people like him who invest in their vision that allows people like me to come and be a part of it.
+This industry needs people like him who invest in their vision, thereby allowing people like me to come and be a part of it.
 I am grateful that I got to be there and to meet such passionate individuals who still live and breathe the legacy of the queen of the skies.
 I highly recommend you to book the experience (https://www.744experience.co.uk) if you are in the UK.
 There is nothing like it.

 Long live the queen of the skies!

-I visited the 744 facility in Chester,UK home to the upper deck of the 747 (registration G-CIVM) , which is around 3 hours from London.
-I was stunned to come across the fact that the founder, Dan, had actually purchased the upper deck of the B747-400 (G-CIVM ) before it was scrapped for parts after being retired from service by British Airways.
-He had then engineered the cockpit to work as a fixed base simulator and the rest of the cabin for passenger experience.
-It took his team three years to achieve that.
+I visited the 744 facility in Chester,UK which is around 3 hours from London.
+I was stunned to come across the fact that the founder, Dan, had in-fact purchased the upper deck of the B747-400 which belonged to the last delivered 744 to British Airways, registration G-BYGG, and the cockpit section was from the aircraft bearing registration G-CIVM, before they were scrapped for parts after being retired from service by BA.
+Over the next three years, he and his team engineered the cockpit to work as a fixed base simulator and the rest of the cabin for passenger experience.

 To me this experience invoked a deep sense of respect and admiration for the passion Dan has for this aircraft.
 He truly loves it and he has kept its spirit alive even though the airline retired her from service back in 2020.
 It was inspiring to come across such an initiative.
 To pull this off must have been no easy feat.
 It tells you a lot about having a passion for flying and loving it so fondly.

 I wish for more people to know about this.
-This industry needs people like him who invest in their vision that allows people like me to come and be a part of it.
+This industry needs people like him who invest in their vision, thereby allowing people like me to come and be a part of it.
 I am grateful that I got to be there and to meet such passionate individuals who still live and breathe the legacy of the queen of the skies.
 I highly recommend you to book the experience (https://www.744experience.co.uk) if you are in the UK.
 There is nothing like it.

 Long live the queen of the skies!

-I visited the 744 facility in Chester,UK home to the upper deck of the 747 (registration G-CIVM) , which is around 3 hours from London.
-I was stunned to come across the fact that the founder, Dan, had actually purchased the upper deck of the B747-400 (G-CIVM ) before it was scrapped for parts after being retired from service by British Airways.
-He had then engineered the cockpit to work as a fixed base simulator and the rest of the cabin for passenger experience.
-It took his team three years to achieve that.
+I visited the 744 facility in Chester,UK which is around 3 hours from London.
+I was stunned to come across the fact that the founder, Dan, had in-fact purchased the upper deck of the B747-400 which belonged to the last delivered 744 to British Airways, registration G-BYGG, and the cockpit section was from the aircraft bearing registration G-CIVM, before they were scrapped for parts after being retired from service by BA.
+Over the next three years, he and his team engineered the cockpit to work as a fixed base simulator and the rest of the cabin for passenger experience.

 To me this experience invoked a deep sense of respect and admiration for the passion Dan has for this aircraft.
 He truly loves it and he has kept its spirit alive even though the airline retired her from service back in 2020.
 It was inspiring to come across such an initiative.
 To pull this off must have been no easy feat.
 It tells you a lot about having a passion for flying and loving it so fondly.

 I wish for more people to know about this.
-This industry needs people like him who invest in their vision that allows people like me to come and be a part of it.
+This industry needs people like him who invest in their vision, thereby allowing people like me to come and be a part of it.
 I am grateful that I got to be there and to meet such passionate individuals who still live and breathe the legacy of the queen of the skies.
 I highly recommend you to book the experience (https://www.744experience.co.uk) if you are in the UK.
 There is nothing like it.

 Long live the queen of the skies!